-The Inpatient Addiction Program (IAP) for adults is located in the Generose Building at Saint Marys Hospital.
+The Inpatient Addiction Program (IAP) for adults is located in the Generose Building at Mayo Clinic Hospital — Rochester, Saint Marys Campus.
 The faculty for the program consists of a staff psychiatrist, a staff psychologist, residents, and alcohol and drug dependence counselors.

-Students evaluate two to three patients per week at the time of their admission.
+You evaluate two to three patients a week at the time of their admission.
 These patients are then presented at the staff conference the next morning.
-When possible, students participate in group therapy twice daily.
+When possible, you participate in group therapy twice daily.
 Any withdrawal syndromes and medical evaluations are conducted by students under the supervision of the staff.
-Students collaborate with the residents, counselors and social workers when dealing with patients and their families or employers.
-An hour of supervision is provided with the clerkship coordinator each week.
-The patient lecture series, presented daily, may also be of interest.
+You collaborate with the residents, counselors and social workers when dealing with patients and their families or employers.
+An hour of supervision is provided with the clerkship director each week.
+The patient lecture series, presented daily, also may be of interest.

 Method of evaluation

-Toward the end of the elective, students conduct a live patient interview while being observed and have the opportunity for feedback about their interviewing style.
-The staff psychiatrist and clerkship coordinator also provide a performance review at the end of the elective.
+Toward the end of the elective, students conduct live patient interviews while being observed and have the opportunity to receive feedback about their interviewing styles.
+The staff psychiatrist and clerkship director also provide a performance review at the end of the elective.